Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating the Scope of Silent Abandonment as a Source of Information Uncertainty

-The company that provided us with the chat system dataset erroneously estimates the percentage of abandoning customers by counting only customers that left the system by closing the window of the interaction.
-Indeed, those customers provided a clear indicator that they abandoned the system.
-We refer to this type of customer abandonment as \emph{known abandonment} (Kab).
-The proportion of Kab customers in the chat data is 14\%.
-We claim that this is an underestimation of the proportion of abandoning customers since it ignores the phenomenon of silent abandonment.
-That is, the chat company does not account for the customers that arrived to the system, got assigned to an agent, but did not communicate with that agent at all---but instead clearly abandoned the system during wait time.
-Since these customers gave no indication that they were leaving, the system was unaware of their abandonment and assigned them to an agent.
-Therefore, we can identify the conversations in which customers silently abandoned the queue by indicating whether the conversations include system and agent messages but do not include any customer messages.
-Using this method, we found that Sab customers constitute 6\% of all customers arriving to the chat system.
-Therefore, the correct estimation of the probability of abandonment is 20\%, emphasizing our claim that the company is unaware of the actual service level it provides.
-Moreover, out of all the abandoning customers, 30\% abandon the queue silently.
+The company that provided us with the no-write-in-queue system dataset erroneously estimates the percentage of abandoning customers by counting only customers that left the system by closing the interaction window, thus providing a clear indicator that they abandoned the system---the Kab customers.
+The proportion of Kab customers in the no-write-in-queue data is 13.9\%.
+We claim that this is an underestimation of the proportion of abandoning customers since it ignores silent abandonment.
+That is, the no-write-in-queue company does not account for customers that arrived to the system and were assigned to an agent but did not communicate with that agent at all---but instead clearly abandoned the system during wait time.
+Since these customers gave no indication they were leaving, the system was unaware of their abandonment and assigned them to an agent.
+Therefore, we can identify the conversations in which customers silently abandoned by indicating whether the conversations include system and agent messages but do not include any customer messages.
+Using this method, we find that Sab customers constitute 5.2\% of all customers arriving to the no-write-in-queue contact center.
+Therefore, the correct estimation of the probability of abandonment is 19.1\%, emphasizing our claim that the company is unaware of the actual service level it provides.
+Moreover, out of all abandoning customers, 27.4\% abandon the queue silently.

-We can use the silent-abandonment classification to estimate the time it takes for an agent to realize that the customer actually (silently) abandoned the queue.
-It takes, on average, 4.32 minutes ($SD=7.15$) for it to happen.
-This is the time in which the agent keeps trying to communicate with the customer and gets no reply, i.e., the time the agent ``wastes" on that customer.
-Therefore, if we subtract the silent-abandonment conversations from the conversation data we see that the average \emph{served} customer LOS is 12.25 minutes ($SD=10.683$).
-Of those 12.25 minutes, 51\% are customer response time and 49\% are agent response time.
-From the agent's perspective, 7\% of the chats she handles during the day are silent-abandonment chats and 93\% are served customer chats.
-We can compute the percentage of time agents spent on silent-abandonment chats by dividing the time spent on Sab conversations by total work time.
-Hence,
+We use the silent-abandonment classification to estimate the time it takes for an agent to realize that the customer actually (silently) abandoned the queue: 2.32 minutes on average ($SD=3.8$) from agent assignment to last agent line.
+This is the time in which the agent keeps trying to communicate with the customer (the agent might be serving other customers at the same time), and gets no reply.
+If we subtract the silent-abandonment conversations from the conversation data, we see that the average \emph{served} customer service duration (from agent assignment to last agent line) is 12.54 minutes ($SD=16.82$).